globeport/Globeport.Client.Uwp.Host/README.md

 ### Events

 `event EventHandler<DataObject> EventRaised`
-- can be invoked by a control/element e.g. ColorChanged.
-The DataObject type represents a JSON object
+- a custom event that can be invoked by a control or element e.g. ColorChanged.
+The DataObject type encapsulates a JSON object

 # Feedback

 Please let me know your thoughts on this and if you'd like to help build the platform please let me know.
 Thanks, Stuart.

 # Screenshots